 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):

-Coffee grounds for the garden by Rosalyn & Gaspard Lorthiois, own work
+Coffee grounds for the garden (also on social media) by Rosalyn & Gaspard Lorthiois, own work